Tirana: Geography

 Tirana extends at the Plain of Tirana in the centre of Albania between the mount of Dajti in the east, the hills of Kërrabe, Sauk and Vaqarr in the south, and a valley to the north overlooking the Adriatic Sea.
 The average altitude is about 110 m above sea level, with a maximum of 1828 m at Maja Mincekut of Mali me Gropa in Shenmeri.

 The city is surrounded by two important protected areas: the Dajti National Park and Mali me Gropa-Bizë-Martanesh Protected Landscape.
 In winter, the mountains are often covered with snow and are a popular retreat for the population of Tirana, which rarely receives snowfalls.
 In terms of biodiversity, the forests are mainly composed of pine, oak and beech, while its interior relief is dotted with canyons, waterfalls, caves, lakes and other landforms.
 Thanks to its natural heritage, it is considered the "Natural Balcony of Tirana".
 The mountain can be reached by a narrow asphalt mountain road onto an area known as Fusha e Dajtit.
-From this small area there is an excellent view of Tirana and its plain.
+From this small area there is a view of Tirana and its plain.

 Tiranë river flows through the city, as does the Lanë river.
 Tirana is home to several artificial lakes, including Tirana, Farka, Tufina, and Kashar.
 The present municipality was formed in the 2015 local government reform by the merger of the former municipalities of Baldushk, Bërzhitë, Dajt, Farkë, Kashar, Krrabë, Ndroq, Petrelë, Pezë, Shëngjergj, Tirana, Vaqarr, Zall-Bastar and Zall-Herr, which became municipal units.
 The seat of the municipality is the city of Tirana.

 Climate

 Tirana has a humid subtropical climate (Cfa) according to the Köppen climate classification and receives enough precipitation during summer to avoid the Mediterranean climate (Csa) classification.

 The average precipitation in Tirana is about 1266 mm per year.
 The city receives the majority of precipitation in winter months, which occurs from November to March, and less in summer months, from June to September.
-In terms of precipitation, both rain and snow, the city is ranked among the wettest cities in the European Continent.
+In terms of precipitation, both rain and snow, the city is ranked among the wettest cities in Europe.

 Temperatures vary throughout the year from an average of 6.7 °C in January to 24 °C in July.
 Springs and summers are very warm to hot often reaching over 20 °C from May to September.
 During autumn and winter, from November to March, the average temperature drops and is not lower than 6.7 °C. The city receives approximately 2500 hours of sun.